Audio and video settings

 button in the Virtual background section.

-In your operating system's file manager, select the desired image (supported formats: .jpg, .png, .svg, .jpeg, .gif, .jpe, .jif, .jfif, .jfi, .bmp, .webp) or video (supported formats: .mp4, .avi, .mov, .webm, .mkv).
+In the file manager of your operating system, select an image (supported formats: .jpg, .png, .svg, .jpeg, .gif, .jpe, .jif, .jfif, .jfi, .bmp, .webp) or video (supported formats: .mp4, .avi, .mov, .webm, .mkv).

 If the .gif format is used as a background, only the first frame will be used, but not the entire animation.